Shopify/toxiproxy/README.md

 Please consult your respective client library on usage.

+### Upgrading from Toxiproxy 1.x

+In Toxiproxy 2.0 several changes were made to the API that make it incompatible with version 1.x.
+In order to use version 2.x of the Toxiproxy server, you will need to make sure your client library supports the same version.
+You can check which version of Toxiproxy you are running by looking at the `/version` endpoint.

+See the documentation for your client library for specific library changes.
+Detailed changes for the Toxiproxy server can been found in [CHANGELOG.md](https://github.com/Shopify/toxiproxy/blob/master/CHANGELOG.md).

 ### Toxics

 Toxics manipulate the pipe between the client and upstream.
 They can be added